Install packages

 users, but there isn’t really a “main” administrator account name.

 You may be prompted for an administrative password when managing software on your Linux system.
-On Ubuntu, the password you should be entering is the same as your user account’s password.
+On Debian, the password you should be entering is either the root password you entered during setup, or the same as your user account’s password, depending on which options you selected during install.

 Using the Software Center

-Ubuntu has separate GUI apps for updating and installing new packages.
+If you chose Gnome as your desktop environment, Debian has one GUI apps for updating and installing new packages called “Software”.

-Make sure that your install is completely up to date by installing new packages.
+Make sure that your installation of Debian is completely up to date by installing new updates using Software, then install “Meld Merge”.

 On the command line